mmakhool/portfolio/README.md

 ### Input Validation

-I worked closely with one of my favorite Senior SEs to enhance the validation in our PUT, POST, and DELETE APIs before data is saved into AMP.
+I worked closely with one of my favorite Senior SEs to enhance the validation in our PUT, POST, and DELETE APIs before data is saved into the database.
 We developed input validation classes and created unit tests to verify the information being passed through, developed architecture diagrams, and documentation to support and reference the
 API validation process, and coordinate with consumers of the API to conduct testing and confirm services are functioning correctly.